Cold, wet and bruised but alive: Rescuers tell how they found missing man in Ōmokoroa

 Aldridge flagged his plan to search co-ordinators and found three other locals to help.

-John Kemp and teen sailor Jack Powers took one boat south of the club's headquarters, while Aldridge and club commodore Tim Raeburn went north.
+John Kemp and teen sailor Jack Towers took one boat south of the club's headquarters, while Aldridge and club commodore Tim Raeburn went north.

 They set off about 10.30am, cruising along scanning the coastline.